Editor’s note: This article has been updated following government announcements on easing of lockdown restrictions and the new Economic Recovery Plan.

 Many financial supports for businesses remain in place and some schemes have been extended as part of the government’s Economic Recovery Plan, which was unveiled on 1 June 2021.

 This scheme, which replaced the Temporary Wage Subsidy Scheme in August 2020, supports employers whose businesses have been adversely affected by pandemic restrictions.

 The initial two-tier payments were revised to four tiers in Budget 2021 and came into effect from 20 October 2020.

-The revised rates are based on employee’s previous earnings as follows:
+The revised rates (which will continue in June and throughout July, August and September) are based on employee’s previous earnings as follows:

 - Earnings from €151.50 to €202.99 receive €203